About

 Isaac Briskin

-Isaac has a background in medical statistics and a profound love for problem-solving.
-After completing an undergraduate degree in statistics and a Master of Arts in Applied Statistics from the University of Pittsburgh, he joined the Cleveland Clinic as a statistician.
-He worked primarily in orthopedic research, as well as across other departments, and co-authored over 20 publications.
+Isaac has a background in statistics and a love for problem-solving.
+After completing a Master’s Degree in Applied Statistics from the University of Pittsburgh, he joined the Cleveland Clinic as a Biostatistician, where he co-authored over 40 publications.
+Always looking for a new way to make a positive impact, Isaac made his way to WDM USA, where he enjoys helping clients use data to achieve safer roads.

 Amanda Lentz